DO YOU PRODUCE AN ETHICAL AND ENVIRONMENTAL RESPONSIBILITIES REPORT?

 We do list the country of origin on the vast majority of our products.
 However, the fast fashion element of our business means that some suppliers have to be flexible about which of their factories they use to manufacture our goods and, as a result, do not list the country of origin.
 That said, all our suppliers still need to comply with our Code of Conduct.

-- no products in full or part are to be sourced from endangered species from the CITES (Convention on International Trade in Endangered Species) or IUCN (International Union for the Conservation of Nature) lists; angora, real fur or pelts are not to be used on any products supplied to Arcadia Group;
+- No products in full or part are to be sourced from endangered species from the CITES (Convention on International Trade in Endangered Species) or IUCN (International Union for the Conservation of Nature) lists; angora, mohair, real fur or pelts are not to be used on any products supplied to Arcadia Group.

-- feathers should not be plucked from live animals; and
+- Feathers should not be plucked from live animals.

 - Arcadia Group branded cosmetics, and their ingredients, must not be tested on animals.